akshaykripalani/reppo-hackathon/README.md

 3. **Workers** (`sub_servers/…`)
    * Each is a tiny FastMCP server running over `stdio`
    * Demonstrate distinct capabilities and schemas

+4. **Local Wrapper** (`local.py`)
+    * Minimal FastMCP server running over `stdio` only
+    * Mirrors the orchestrator tools and proxies them via HTTP requests
+    * Ideal for integration with desktop applications that expect to spawn a local MCP server process

 ---